frontmono/escrow-exchange-token/proposal/escrow-offering-token.md

 ## Motivation

-A standard interface allows payable token contract to interface with ERC-2000 interface within smart contracts.
+A standard interface allows payable token contract to interact with ERC-2000 interface within smart contracts.

-Any payable token contract call ERC-2000 interface to exchange with issuing token based on rules built in ERC-2000 smart contract to validate transactions.
+Any payable token contract call ERC-2000 interface to exchange with issuing token based on constraint built in ERC-2000 smart contract to validate transactions.

 Note: Refund is only available in certain conditions(ex: period) based on implementations.